Eric Chu: Academic career

-After receiving his doctorate, Chu worked as an assistant professor at the City University of New York from 1990 to 1992, then returned to Taiwan and became an associate professor (1992–1997) and then full professor (1997–2001) of accounting at National Taiwan University.
+After receiving his doctorate, Chu worked as an assistant professor at Baruch College of the City University of New York from 1990 to 1992.
+He then returned to Taiwan and became an associate professor (1992–1997) and then full professor (1997–2001) of accounting at National Taiwan University.
 His expertise included accounting, financial analysis, and public policy.
 In 1995, Chu was a visiting professor at Peking University.
 He has continued to teach graduate accounting courses part-time at National Taiwan University since 2020.
 In October 2020, Chu also taught accounting at Soochow University as its Yen Chia-kan Chair Professor.

 Early political career

-Chu joined the Kuomintang in 1977.
-He ran in the Republic of China legislative election held on 5 December 1998, was elected as a Kuomintang legislator, and took office on 1 February 1999.
-During his office term, he focused on financial and economic issues of Taiwan.

-In 2000, he was appointed Chairman of the Budgetary Committee and the Finance Committee of the Legislative Yuan.
-He served in these positions for one year until 2001.
+Chu entered electoral politics in 1998 after several years as an accounting professor at National Taiwan University.
+Running as a KMT candidate in the 1998 legislative election for the multi-member Taoyuan County constituency, he was elected to the 4th Legislative Yuan.
+Chu took office on 1 February 1999 and represented Taoyuan until 20 December 2001, when he left the legislature to take office as magistrate of the county.
+He served on the Legislative Yuan's Budget and Final Accounts Committee during the first four sessions of the fourth legislature and again during its sixth session, and also sat on the Procedure Committee during the third session.
+He became a convener of the Budget and Final Accounts Committee in 2000 and subsequently served as a convener of the Finance Committee in 2001.